Battle of La Gudiña: Background

-The battle
+Battle

 The allied army which had thrown nine bridges across the river Caya, were ready to do battle.
 In the center were deployed troops of the Marquis of Fronteira, but his troops were unable to see the Spanish infantry, unlike the cavalry.
 On the left flank, the first line was commanded by the Count of San Juan, and the second line was positioned under the command of the Earl of Galway, with three British regiments.
 The allies stretched this wing to take advantage of their numerical superiority, and thus outflank the opposing Spanish wing.

 After several attacks designed to attract Anglo-Portuguese forces, the Marquis de Bay, -who commanded the Spanish cavalry on the right flank- sent the Spaniards to attack the Portuguese in the first row.
 The very well trained and experienced Spanish cavalry made the Portuguese flee.
 The Count of San Juan desperately tried to reorganize its troops but failed and was captured.
 The Spanish cavalry also captured a battery of artillery.

 Lord Galway then launched an attack to take the battery with 3 regiments.
 The Spanish dragoons dismounted and engaged the English, which were forced to retreat.
 Because the Spanish cavalry was dominating the battlefield, the English attempted to retreat into a building.
 At that point, Galway jumped on a horse and fled.
 Lord Barrymore and General Pearse were captured.
 Practically every soldier of the 3 British regiments was either killed or captured.
 The Spanish cavalry pursued the Anglo-Portuguese, killing 1,500 and capturing 1,000.

 The first and second lines of the Anglo-Portuguese wing fled.
 English Col. Ally, who commanded the center, which had no cavalry, also took flight, even before the Spanish infantry arrived on the field.
 Leaving all the standards, as well as tents, baggage and guns on the field, he recrossed the river Caya, without destroying the bridges behind their passage.